gabrielduete/recipe-yt-music/README.md

 Linux: ~/.config/Franz/recipes/dev

--Create a folder and place the files in it, then copy a folder in the plugins directory
+- Create a folder and place the files in it, then copy a folder in the plugins directory

--Reload Franz
+- Reload Franz